-I feel I must give kudos to MovieBlog8, who just produced a similar list, one that is also a great read!
-After Clint Eastwood did such a terrific job tinging J. Edgar with legitimate drama, and the first full trailer of Iron Lady released, I starting thinking which politicians would make a good biopic subject…
+After seeing Clint Eastwood do a decent job tinging J. Edgar with legitimate drama, and after the first full trailer of Iron Lady dropped, I starting thinking which politicians would make for good biopic subjects…

 7. Sarah Palin